Andernicod/WeatherSight/README.md

 #🎨 Features

--Updates background image based on the city searched.
+- Updates background image based on the city searched.
--Displays the current temperature in Celsius.
+- Displays the current temperature in Celsius.
--Displays the weather description.
+- Displays the weather description.
--Displays the humidity and wind speed.
+- Displays the humidity and wind speed.
--Handles errors if the city is not found or if there is an error with the API.
+- Handles errors if the city is not found or if there is an error with the API.

 #🙏 Credits

--OpenWeatherMap API
+- OpenWeatherMap API
--Unsplash API for the background images
+- Unsplash API for the background images

 #👨 Contributors